 Programming: High-level programming languages, multi-tasking operating systems Example: IBM System/360, PDP-8

-Fourth generation (1971-Present) - Microprocessors
+Fourth-generation (1971-Present)

-The fourth generation of computers saw the advent of the microprocessor, a single chip containing the central processing unit (CPU), which dramatically transformed the computer industry.
+The fourth-generation of computers saw the advent of the microprocessor, a single chip containing the CPU, which dramatically transformed the computer industry.
 Microprocessors made it possible to produce personal computers (PCs), small and affordable enough for individual and business use.
 Companies like Intel and Apple emerged as leaders in this era, producing revolutionary products like the Intel 4004 processor (the first microprocessor) and the Apple II personal computer.
 The development of graphical user interfaces (GUIs), mice, and keyboards made computers more user-friendly.
 The rise of networking technologies, including the Internet, revolutionized how computers were used for communication, business, and entertainment (Figure 1.4).

-Figure 1.4: Microprocessor based computer [nawangproject].
+Figure 1.4: Microprocessor-based computer

-characteristics of fourth-generation computers:
+The characteristics of fourth-generation computers are as follows:

 Technology: Microprocessors (single-chip CPU)